White Sox vs. Marlins Player Props Betting Odds

-Player prop betting options for Luis Arraez, Luis Robert and others are available in the Miami Marlins-Chicago White Sox matchup at Guaranteed Rate Field on Saturday, starting at 2:10 PM ET.
+Player prop bet options for Andrew Vaughn, Luis Arraez and others are available when the Chicago White Sox host the Miami Marlins at Guaranteed Rate Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!